pmkap/deckrypt/README.md

 # Deckrypt
-Unlock a LUKS-encrypted root partition with a sequence of game controller combinations in Arch Linux.
+Unlock a LUKS-encrypted root partition with game controller combinations in Arch Linux.

 This is meant for people who want full disk encryption for devices like the Steam Deck.